GavinCopley/gavin_2025/README.md

+# Welcome to Gavin's Developer Portfolio

+Hi, I'm Gavin Copley — a passionate Computer Science student at Del Norte High School.
+This portfolio is a showcase of my coding journey through the APCSP pathway, including projects, challenges, and creative problem-solving I've done during the 2024–2025 school year.
+Each post reflects what I've learned and where I’m headed.

 # Introduction

 Nighthawk Pages is a project designed to support students in their Computer Science and Software Engineering education.
 It offers a wide range of resources including tech talks, code examples, and educational blogs.